 Features: Video conferencing, document sharing, screen sharing, online conference calling

-Traditional phone services appear to be disappearing more and more each day.
-Folks are favoring their cell phones over home phones, and more businesses are turning to VoIP calling services all the time.
+Traditional phone services seem to be disappearing.
+Folks favor their cell phones over home phones, and more businesses are turning to VoIP (Voice over Internet Protocol) calling services every day.

-But there’s a good reason for the rise of VoIP; it works and provides high-quality phone audio.
-Not only that but when coupled with the functionality of a virtual office, you have a modern phone service that fits the needs of just about any organization.
+But there’s a good reason for the rise of VoIP – it works well, providing high-quality phone audio.
+Not only that, but when coupled with the functionality of a virtual office, you have a modern phone service that fits the needs of just about any organization.
 View our full 8×8 review to learn all of this tool’s valuable features.

 The best teams that are empowered to do great things rely on proper communication.
-There’s a whole world to explore, so it's time to get out there and find a solution that will benefit your organization.
-Whether you need better one-to-one communication options like Slack, or engaging a larger workforce, these tools will ultimately help your company prosper.
+There’s a whole world of communications technology to explore, so get out there and find the solution that will aid your organization the most.
+Whether you need better one-to-one chat options like Slack or want to communicate with a larger workforce, these tools will ultimately help your company prosper.
 Learn more about how technology enhances communication so you can best set up your business and team for success.